We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 Radish (Nitro)

-Rapid fall growth in short windows, allows radishes to fit perfectly into a traditional corn and soybean rotation.
-Radish residue breaks down very quickly in the spring, leaving a clean seed bed until early April.
+Rapid fall growth in short windows allows radishes to fit perfectly into a traditional corn and soybean rotation.
+Radish residue breaks down very quickly in the spring leaving a clean seed bed.
 The residue has been proven to inhibit small seeded annuals from germinating.
 Nutrients that were scavenged are readily released back into the soil for the subsequent crop.
 A field planted in radishes, will allow the soil to dry and warm faster in the spring.
-The large root channel left behind is rich in nutrients, allows tremendous water infiltration, reduces water erosion, and a path for crops roots to follow through compacted soil layers.
-During decomposition, radish biofumigates the soil which can reduce pest and nematode populations.
+The large root channel left behind is rich in nutrients.
+It allows tremendous water infiltration and reduces water erosion by creating a path for crops roots to follow through compacted soil layers.
+During decomposition radish biofumigates the soil which can reduce pest and nematode populations.

 from $1.55 per lb